 How Do You Set Up Your Service?

 You should call our local service technicians to pump out septic tank waste and inspect the tank itself.
 When we come to your home, you do not need to be there.
-We take care of everything, and we make sure that you know how your septic tank is functioning.
+We take care of everything, and we make sure that you know how your septic tank works so you can take better care of it.
 If you have questions, we can answer them, and we will let you know how much longer it will be before you should pump the tank.

 You get a good idea of how long it will take for you to fill the tank, and you can set up a regular service that you do not need to worry about.
 We arrive for the septic tank cleaning no matter how many years it is in the future, and the tank will be pumped clean.
 We still give you the same inspection, and we can show you any problems that might have arisen.
 We can also give you tips for taking care of the tank because it could be a long time before we come back.